Slovak Air Force: Slovak Air Defence aid to Ukraine

-On 17 March 2023, after officially retiring the MiG-29 fighters from active service, the Slovak government approved sending 13 Mikoyan MiG-29 jet fighters to Ukraine and one MiG-29UBS to Military History Museum Piešťany.
-9 MiG-29AS, 1 MiG-29UBS, 2 MiG-29A and 1 MiG-29UB were sent to Ukraine.
-3 of those fighters were missing engines and were intended to serve as a source of spare parts.
-Ukrainian pilots flew four MiG-29 jet fighters from Slovakia to Ukraine on 23 March in 2023, with the remaining 9 sent at a later date.
-The military aid included 2 KUB missile launchers, radar, spare parts, 52 pieces of 3M9ME missiles and 148 pieces of 3M9ME missiles.
+On 17 March 2023, the Slovak government approved sending 13 Mikoyan MiG-29 jet fighters to Ukraine and one MiG-29UBS to Military History Museum Piešťany.
+Nine MiG-29AS, one MiG-29UBS, two MiG-29A and one MiG-29UB were sent to Ukraine.
+Three of them were missing engines and were intended to serve as a source of spare parts.
+Ukrainian pilots flew four MiG-29 jet fighters from Slovakia to Ukraine on 23 March in 2023, with the remaining nine sent at a later date.
+Additionally, two 2K12 Kub launchers, radar, spare parts, 52 3M9ME missiles and 148 3M9M3E missiles were donated.

-After Slovakia gifted its S-300 missile system, Germany, the Netherlands and the United States deployed their MIM-104 Patriot systems to cover country's air defense needs.
+After Slovakia gifted its S-300 missile system, Germany, the Netherlands, and the United States deployed their MIM-104 Patriot systems to cover country's air defence needs.